Skip to content

 City in layers-part 3-An urban design concept

-Geographers examined various forms or blueprints of urban structure & growth; there studies focused on two countries in the world, UK cities and one of the biggest cites in USA the city of Chicago.
-Cuthbert inquiry of the urban theory revealed that Chicago school of sociology was the most significant in developing different types of typologies of urban structure in the twentieth century propagated in the concentric theory, the sector theory and the multiple–nuclei theory of Harris and Ulman.Figure1 illustrates the how the urban structure theories create different urban forms or blueprint.
+To start with, geographers examined various forms or blueprints of urban structure & growth; their studies focused on two countries in the world, firstly UK cities and also one of the biggest cities in the USA, the city of Chicago.
+For example, Cuthbert inquiry into the urban theory revealed that the Chicago school of sociology was the most significant.
+Certainly, it developed different types of typologies of urban structure in the twentieth century, propagated in the concentric theory, also the sector theory, and as well as the multiple–nuclei theory of Harris and Ullman.
+Figure 1 illustrates definitively how the urban structure theories create different urban forms or blueprints.

 Figure 1—urban structure theories-Access https://redirect.is/y84i5v9

-Burgess concentric Zones theory is rings of functional areas starting from the center the high density of business district, ring of light industry and low-quality resident, ring of independent Non-family workers, ring of better homes for families, ring of commuters.
+Burgess concentric Zones theory is rings of functional areas starting from the center, the high-density of business district, ring of light industry and low-quality residents, furthermore, ring of independent non-family workers, ring of better homes for families, and finally, ring of commuters.

-Hoyt sector theory is developed from the first theory the sectors are centered around the CBD in the middle, composed of six sectors starting from high rent residential, intermediate residential, low rent residential, educational and recreation, transportation, and industries.
+Hoyt sector theory is developed from the first theory, the sectors are centered around the CBD in the middle, composed of six sectors, including but not limited to starting from high rent residential, intermediate residential, additionally, low rent residential, educational and recreation, transportation, and lastly industries.

-Harris and Ulman nuclei theory is nuclei areas around a centric zone ; the CBD is the core zone surrounded by wholesale and light manufacture , low-class residential areas , middle-class residential areas and the other area connected to the center through other zones such as high-class residential , heavy manufacture , residential suburban and industrial suburban .
+Harris and Ulman nuclei theory is nuclei areas around a centric zone; specifically, the CBD is the core zone surrounded by wholesale and light manufacture, also low-class residential areas, middle-class residential areas, and other areas connected to the center through other zones such as high-class residential, heavy manufacture, residential suburban, and finally industrial suburban.

 Major failure of urban structure theories

-These theories were an outcome of socioeconomic studies of industrial cities in the world specifically Chicago city and major UK cities like Sunderland.
-Their research spotted the immigrants to USA living in industrial cities in bad living conditions and targeted specific behavior, including alcoholism, homicide, suicides, psychoses, and poverty, and then computing rates based on census data.
+These theories were an outcome of socioeconomic studies of industrial cities in the world, specifically Chicago and major UK cities such as Sunderland.
+Indeed academic research spotted the immigrants to the USA living in industrial cities in poor living conditions.
+Additionally, targeted specific behavior, including alcoholism, homicide, suicide, psychoses, and poverty.
+Therefore, they computed rates based on census data.

-These theories presented a blueprint of land use in cities that were criticized later of segregation and social isolation, leading to derelict areas, abundant places, and city deprivation.
-The theories introduced several important factors in urban planning and urban design for consideration: design and living conditions, efficiency of infrastructure, tackling environmental issues, transit network availability and affordability.
+Surely, these theories presented a blueprint of land use in cities that were criticized later for segregation and social isolation.
+As a result, leading to derelict areas, abundant places, and city deprivation.
+As a matter of fact, the theories introduced several important factors in urban planning and urban design for consideration: design and living conditions, efficiency of infrastructure, transit network availability, and affordability.
+In addition to tackling environmental issues.

-But, laying out a blueprint of an area or a city without considering urban design principals and best practices is a major catch on these theories.
-Transport planners are in isolation when these theories where introduced as many factors in urban transit affect urban design and vise-versa.
-Part1,2 connects the discussion and gives a wholistic view of the city in layers concept for more details click here.
+In conclusion, laying out a blueprint of an area or a city without considering urban design principals as well as best practices is a major catch in these theories.
+Here, surely, transport planners are in isolation when these theories were introduced, as many factors in urban transit affect urban design and vice versa.
+In fact, mass transit design had and still makes positive impact on the city layout as weel as the design.
+To illustrate the discussion here, Part 1, 2 connect the discussion and give a holistic view of the city in layers concept.
+For more details, click here.

 1. Trancik,Roger.(1986) Finding lost space .New York-USA : Van Nostrand Reinhold